 · Clean your ducts.
 One of the biggest culprits of poor indoor air quality in homes with HVAC units is dirty ductwork.
 Remember, conditioned air produced by these systems, whether hot or cold, passes through this duct work before it gets out into your home.
 When this air passes through dirty, dusty and allergen-ridden ducts, it collects these particles and shoots them out into your home for all to breathe.
 This can lead to not only discomfort but also health hazards.

-As mentioned above, it’s always a great idea to have a professional assess your home’s unique situation when it comes to indoor air quality.
 Stay tuned, as we’ll be following up shortly with some additional tips on improving the indoor air quality of your home.Tags: air quality, Ducts, HVAC, Indoor air quality, ventilation